mihaip/infinite-mac/README.md

 ### Building Basilisk II

+This is only required when making changes to Basilisk II, the generated files are in `src/BasiliskII` and included in the Git repository.

-Ensure that you have a Docker image built with the Emscripten toolchain and supporting library:
+To begin, ensure that you have a Docker image built with the Emscripten toolchain and supporting library:

 ```sh
 docker build -t macemu_emsdk .